wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 2.4.2 =
-- [New]: Arrows for the thumblist control added.
+- [Improvement]: Some improvement for serving assets under SSL.
-- [New]: Search box for searching through the sliders added.
+- [Fix]: Default minHeight changed to 0.